Team-HighFive-DECO3500/highfive/docs/evaluation.md

 Think aloud is particularly effective for evaluating mobile micro-interactions (Oulasvirta et al., 2005) - the quick, glanceable actions KitchenKat is designed to support (marking tasks complete, checking who's around, reading house notes).
 Users' thoughts ("oh! there's a notification" or "how I do I mark this as complete") during these brief interactions reveal whether the interface supports the rapid, light coordination that mobile and ubiquitous computing should enable.

+### 2. Evaluation Protocol

+### Participant Recruitment

+**Target Participants**: Students or young adults currently living in shared accommodation (student housing, share houses, or early-career rentals)

+**Inclusion Criteria**:

+- Currently share kitchen facilities with 2+ housemates
+- Have experienced coordination challenges in shared living
+- Comfortable with basic mobile and touchscreen technology

+### Session Structure

+**Duration**: 15-20 minutes per participant **Location**: Simulated kitchen environment with wall-mounted display(laptop) showing KitchenKat prototype

+**Materials**:

+- Functional KitchenKat prototype on tablet/screen
+- Consent forms, asking for consent verbally and information sheets
+- Mobile phone for recording audio (with participant permission)
+- Observer Sheets to take notes

+### Protocol Stages

+**Stage 1: Introduction (5 minutes)**

+1. Welcome and consent process

+Brief explanation of think aloud method: "Please speak your thoughts out loud as you interact with the system - what you're looking at, what you're thinking, what you expect to happen.
+There are no right or wrong actions."
+Warm-up think aloud exercise (e.g., "Show me how you would make a cup of tea while thinking aloud") Context setting: "Imagine you live in a share house with 4-5 other people who use this kitchen."

+**Stage 2: Think Aloud Tasks (10 mins)**

+- Participants complete 4 scenario-based tasks while thinking aloud and observer takes notes as they interact with the system.

+1. **Task 1: Bin Full - Task Creation & Awareness**

+**Scenario**: "You've just walked into the shared kitchen and noticed the bin is full.
+You want to use KitchenKat to handle this."

+**Observable Behaviors**:

+- Navigation to task creation
+- Understanding of task categories and priorities
+- Awareness of other housemates' tasks
+- Reaction to seeing others' contributions

+2. **Task 2: Notification Response & Supply Reporting**

+**Scenario**: "You are Cora.
+You've just entered the kitchen and see a notification on the KitchenKat screen.
+You missed the text notification on your phone earlier.
+After dealing with the bin, you mark the task as complete and you notice the dish soap is nearly empty."

+**Observable Behaviors**:

+- Interpretation of notification system
+- Process of marking tasks complete
+- Navigation to SupplyWorm
+- Understanding of supply status categories
+- Awareness of Recent Activities feed and own contribution

+3. **Task 3: House Notes & Self-Assignment**

+**Scenario**: "You left some utensils on the kitchen table this morning because you were rushing to uni.
+You want to leave a quick note to your housemates.
+You're also planning to go grocery shopping later and want notice a supply report created on KitchenKat by another housemate."

+**Observable Behaviors**:

+- Finding and using House Notes
+- Integration of supply list into shopping plans

+4. **Task 4: General Information Consumption**

+**Scenario**: "You've just entered the kitchen to make a quick coffee.
+You're not here to do any particular task."

+**Observable Behaviors**:

+- Glancing at KitchenKat and understanding the information
+- Glanceability and ambient awareness
+- Use of avatar presence indicators
+- Reading vs. skipping House Notes
+- Attention patterns across interface elements

+**Stage 3: Post-Interview Questions**

+Semi-structured interview with 5 questions.

+**Post-Interview Questions**

+- **Question 1: Social Coordination & Awareness** : Can you describe how you knew what was happening in the kitchen without directly asking anyone?

+*Follow up questions*: What information helped you understand the household situation?
+How did this compare to how you usually coordinate with housemates?

+*Theoretical Focus: Schmidt's awareness, Weiser's calm technology, asynchronous coordination*

+- **Question 2: Fairness & Visibility** : You saw that tasks are assigned to individuals - like 'reported by Cora' or task initials.
+What are your thoughts on that?

+*Follow up questions*: Fair?
+Motivating?
+Stressful?
+Would you prefer anonymous reporting?

+*Theoretical Focus: Grudin's fairness, Kraal's articulation work*

+- **Question 3: Mobile & Ubiquitous Computing** : The system can send notifications to your phone, but also displays information on the kitchen screen.
+How do these two ways of getting information feel different to you?

+*Follow up questions*: Which would you prefer when?
+Why have both?

+*Theoretical Focus: Context awareness (Satyanarayanan)*

+- **Question 5: Comparative & Adoption**: How is using KitchenKat different from your household WhatsApp group or group chat?

+*Follow up questions*: Better?
+Worse?

+- **Question 6: Any other thoughts**: Do you have any other feedback that you would like to share?

+*Follow up questions*: Anything that felt confusing or improved your experience?
+Improvements?

+**Stage 4: Closing**

+### Data Collection methods

+- Audio Recording (with consent)
+- Observer Notes

+---

 ---
 ### References